jackyzha0/jackyzha0.github.io/content/thoughts/CRDT.md

 ## Performance
 ### Storage + State Compaction
 Practical experience with CRDTs shows that they tend to become inefficient over time, as tombstones accumulate and internal data structures become unbalanced.
+The compacted portion of the CRDT must retain enough metadata to allow future operations to reference it on an atomic level and order themselves correctly.
+From the outside, a compacted CRDT must continue to behave exactly the same as a non-compacted CRDT.

 However, GC + rebalancing technically requires achieving [[thoughts/consensus|consensus]] on nodes in order to do this.

 > So, as far as I know, we would need a consensus protocol attached to the CRDT in order to get garbage collection / compaction. [(#2)](https://github.com/ipfs-inactive/dynamic-data-and-capabilities/issues/2)